Tanzyingsz/DDM-Dissertation/【Daily】dev diary.md

 Overview of everyday progress.

 **3 JULY**
 Feedback from friend on prototype.
-Add more illustration into the page, optimize layout.
+Add more illustration into the page, optimize layout.Scrolling text effect.

 **2 JULY**
 Feedback from Andrew.
 Tweak the section of dissertation.
 Starting to use shimo.io for tranforming .md markdown document to .doc.